-[Update: Official] Samsung is planning to offer a debit card this summer
+[Update 2: Live in US] Samsung is planning to offer a debit card this summer

 Samsung is the latest tech company looking to get into the personal finance game.
 According to Samsung, the company is planning to introduce a debit card for Samsung Pay this summer.
 The card will be backed by SoFi, an online personal finance company that has gained traction in the last five years.